U.S. flag

 Optimize Treasury Centralized Services

-Fiscal Service provides expanded your access to modern financial solutions while reducing your dependency on antiquated physical infrastructure.
+The Bureau of the Fiscal Service provides expanded access to modern financial solutions while reducing your dependency on antiquated physical infrastructure.

 Disburse valid payments